HTGenomeAnalysisUnit/nf-pipeline-regenie/README.md

 1. Create a folder for your project (e.g. `yourproject`)

-2. Prepare the required genetic data for step 2, usually and [imputed dataset](#full-genotype-data-from-imputation---mandatory), and step 1, usually a [QCed genotyped dataset](#qced-genotyped-snps---mandatory).
-Then see the instruction to prepare config files for [single project run](#run-in-single-project-mode) or [multi models run](#run-in-multi-models-mode).
+2. Prepare the required genetic data for step 2, usually an [imputed or sequencing dataset](#full-genotype-data-from-imputation-or-sequencing---mandatory), and step 1, usually a [QCed genotyped dataset](#qced-genotyped-snps---mandatory).

-3. Prepare the [config files](#prepare-config-files) for your project in your project folder.
+3. Prepare the [config files](#prepare-config-files) for your project in your project folder, including a config file to define the profile for your computational environment.
+See the instructions to prepare config files for [single project run](#run-in-single-project-mode) or [multi models run](#run-in-multi-models-mode) using the templates provided in the `templates` folder.

 4. Invoke the pipeline

    Usually, you want to prepare a script to submit the pipeline in your project folder.
-In this example we use `sbatch` submission system, but this can be adapted to any scheduler:
+In this example we use `sbatch` submission system, but this can be adapted to any scheduler. `myprofile` corresponds to a profile you created for your computational environment:

    ```bash
    #!/bin/bash